 Step 0.
 Consider your decision carefully

-Despite Metalama's best efforts to make the separation process smooth, it's important to remember that no divorce is truly painless, even in the world of software.
+Despite Metalama's best efforts to make the separation process smooth, it's essential to remember that no divorce is truly painless, even in the world of software.

-metalama divorce command will automatically inject a lot of boilerplate code into your source code.
-Consider the following inconveniences:
+metalama divorce command will automatically inject a significant amount of boilerplate code into your source code.
+Consider the following potential inconveniences:

-- You will now have to maintain this boilerplate code by hand.
+- You will now have to maintain this boilerplate code manually.

-- The changes will consist of a large commit that may be difficult to merge if your colleagues are simultaneously working on other branches of the same repo.
+- The changes will result in a large commit that may be challenging to merge if your colleagues are concurrently working on other branches of the same repo.

-- Going back to Metalama after divorce can be even more painful than divorce because you would need to remove the boilerplate by hand, except if you are still in a situation where you can easily revert the divorce commit.
+- Returning to Metalama after the divorce can be even more painful because you would need to remove the boilerplate manually, unless you can easily revert the divorce commit.

 Step 1.
 Prepare your code

-We suggest that you format your code to your preferred standard using a tool like dotnet format or the Clean Up feature of Resharper or Rider.
-The reason is that the code generated by Metalama will not respect your favorite standard, and you will have to reformat your code after the
+We recommend formatting your code to your preferred standard using a tool like dotnet format or the Clean Up feature of ReSharper or Rider.
+This is because the code generated by Metalama will not respect your preferred standard, and you will need to reformat your code after the

 Step 2.
 Commit your code

-Make sure that your code is committed in its repo.
-Create a different branch for the divorce and check out that branch.
+Ensure that your code is committed in its repository.
+Create a separate branch for the divorce and check out that branch.

 Step 3.
 Build your code with special flags